-MAJOR PROGRAM GOALS AND OBJECTIVES OF THE HIGHER EDUCATIONAL AIDS BOARD FOR THE 2019-2021 BIENNIUM
+MAJOR PROGRAM GOALS AND OBJECTIVES OF THE HIGHER EDUCATIONAL AIDS BOARD FOR THE 2021-2023 BIENNIUM

 The Higher Educational Aids Board (HEAB) will continue to pursue its long-term commitment of providing opportunities for educational access and diversity in obtaining a higher education.
 It will continue to review its program policies and operational objectives for all state aid programs.
-HEAB will strive to expand its outreach in order to increase the awareness and knowledge of postsecondary educational opportunities and available financial assistance programs available through the Higher Educational Aids Board.
+HEAB will strive to expand its outreach to increase the awareness and knowledge of postsecondary educational opportunities and available financial assistance programs available through the Higher Educational Aids Board.

 Goals and objectives that have been set for the Higher Educational Aids Board to carry out over the next two years are extensive.
-The areas of focus will include addressing changes specific to the 2019-2021 biennial budget; reviewing program policy and potentially pursuing statute and/or rule changes; continuation of implementing technological changes; revision of HEAB's website.
+The areas of focus will include addressing changes specific to the 2021-2023 biennial budget; reviewing program policy and potentially pursuing statute and/or rule changes; continuation of implementing technological changes; revision of HEAB's website.

-The first of HEAB's goals provided in the 2017-2019 budget request was to keep the best and the brightest in the State of Wisconsin.
+The first of HEAB's goals provided in the 2019-2021 budget request was to keep the best and the brightest in the State of Wisconsin.
 The objective/activity: Academic Excellence Scholarships are awarded to Wisconsin high school seniors who have the highest-grade point average in each public and private high school throughout the State of Wisconsin.
 The number of scholarships each high school is eligible for is based on total student enrollment.
 In order to receive a scholarship, a student must be enrolled on a full-time basis by September 30th of the academic year following the academic year in which he or she was designated a scholar at a participating University of Wisconsin, Wisconsin Technical College, or independent institution in the state.
 The value of the scholarship is \$2,250 per year, to be applied towards tuition.
 Half of the scholarship is funded by the state, while the other half is funded by the institution.

 The second goal is to increase the number of minority teachers in the State of Wisconsin.
-The objective/activity: The Minority Teacher Loan Program provides loans to Wisconsin resident, minority, undergraduate juniors or seniors who are enrolled at least half-time in programs leading to teacher licensure at independent or University of Wisconsin institutions.
+The objective/activity: The Minority Teacher Loan Program provides loans to Wisconsin resident, minority, undergraduate junior, or seniors who are enrolled at least half-time in programs leading to teacher licensure at independent or University of Wisconsin institutions.
 Students must be enrolled in programs leading to teacher licensure in a discipline identified as a teacher shortage area for the state of Wisconsin by the United States Department of Education and have an overall GPA of 3.0 or higher based on a 4.0 schedule.
 The maximum award per year is \$10,000 with an overall maximum of \$30,000.
-According to the statutes, a minority student is defined as a student who is an African American, American Indian, Hispanic, or Southeast Asian from Laos, Cambodia or Vietnam admitted to the United States after December 31, 1975.
-The student who participates in this program must agree to teach full time, in an elementary or secondary school in the city of Milwaukee.
-For each year the student teaches in an elementary or secondary school in the city of Milwaukee, 25 percent of the loan is forgiven.
-If the student does not teach in an elementary or secondary school in the city of Milwaukee, the loan must be repaid at an interest rate of five percent.
+According to the statutes, a minority student is defined as a student who is an African American, American Indian, or Alaskan Native, Hispanic, Asian or Pacific Island Origin, or two or more races.
+The student who participates in this program must agree to teach full time, in an elementary or secondary school, or tribal school in a Wisconsin school district with a 40% or higher minority student population.
+For each year the student teaches in an elementary or secondary school or tribal school, 25 percent of the loan is forgiven.
+If the student does not teach in an elementary or secondary school or tribal school, the loan must be repaid at an interest rate of five percent.